 Dr. Pinaki Pal is a research scientist in Argonne’s Energy Systems division.
-His research interests lie in the areas of computational fluid dynamics (CFD), turbulent combustion modeling, abnormal combustion, advanced internal combustion engines and gas turbines, particle synthesis in spray flames, cycle-to-cycle variability (CCV) in spark-ignition engines, design optimization and machine learning.
+His research interests broadly lie in the areas of computational fluid dynamics (CFD), turbulent combustion modeling, machine learning, computational science, and high-performance computing, for a wide range of applications, such as propulsion (automotive and aerospace) and material synthesis.

 Dr. Pal received his PhD from University of Michigan-Ann Arbor (2015) in Mechanical Engineering, with specialization in turbulent combustion modeling and CFD for low temperature combustion applications in both internal combustion engines and gas turbines.
 He also holds a Bachelor of Technology in Mechanical Engineering from the Indian Institute of Technology Kharagpur (India) (2011).